AgentMaker/Pavlov/README.md

 # Pavlov
-Pavlov is a reinforcement learning platform based on pure PaddlePaddle
+Pavlov is a reinforcement learning platform based on pure PaddlePaddle.